moyz-io/docker-web-toolkit/README.md

 Ensure your certificates are `local-cert.pem` and `local-key.pem` and there are in the `certs` folder.

+### Development environment on Linux

-Then, you can start the docker stack with:
+You can start the docker stack with:

     $ docker-compose up -d